sarutlaa/tinitiate-aws-glue/markdown/Intro.md

 > Jay Kumsi & Sravya Arutla
 ## What is ETL?
-Extract, Transform, and Load (ETL) is a data integration process that involves:
+Extract, Transform, and Load (ETL) is a data integration process consisting of three primary steps:

-1. Extracting data from homogeneous or heterogeneous sources,
+* Extracting: This involves pulling data from various homogeneous or heterogeneous sources and transferring it to a staging area where it can be processed.
-2. Transforming the data to fit operational needs, which may include cleansing, organizing, validating, and applying business rules, and
+* Transforming: This step includes performing operations such as cleaning, organizing, validating, and applying business rules to the data.
+Additional processes like mapping and reformatting are also conducted.
+The goal is to refine the data to make it suitable and optimized for downstream uses such as data analytics, machine learning, etc.
-3. Loading the data into a target database, data warehouse, or a data mart for analytics.
+* Loading: Finally, the transformed data is loaded into a target destination, which could be a database, data warehouse, or data mart, where it is ready for analytics and business intelligence activities.

    <p align="center">
     <img src="images/ETL_1.png" alt="ETL 1" width="600"/>
   </p>

+* ETL Job : An ETL job is a process where data is taken from different sources, cleaned and organized to fit business needs, and then stored in a new place where it can be easily accessed and analyzed.

 ## Introduction

-AWS Glue is a Serverless data integration i.e., fully managed Extract, Transform, and Load (ETL) service that makes it easy to prepare and process data for analytics and machine learning.
-It automates the discovery, cataloging, cleaning, enriching, and moving of data between various data stores enabling more focus on analyzing the data rather than managing the infrastructure.
+- Serverless data integration service.
+- Fully managed Extract, Transform, and Load (ETL) service.
+- Simplifies data preparation and processing for analytics and machine learning.
+- Automates data discovery, cataloging, cleaning, enriching, and transferring.
+- Allows users to focus more on data analysis and less on infrastructure management.
+- Supports data movement between various data stores.
+- Runs on the Apache Spark Engine

 <p align="center">
   <img src="images/Glue_Components.png" alt="AWS Glue Components" width="600"/>